A comprehensive list of Bacs terms and their meaning.

 A trading name registered at Bacs for use under the Direct Debit Scheme

-See new entry - 'Remitting PSP'
+See entry - 'Remitting PSP'

 A PSP making electronic payments directly into accounts held with other PSPs